WebOfTrust/WOT-terms/concepts.md

 ### Development choices

+#### Semantic Naming in KeriPy
+Samuel Smith about `English Semantic Naming`:
+- English has operators and has 6M words
+- To Polysemi = ambiguity
+- ‘Type’ as an example -> too many meanings, you need to disambigue this
+- Book “C-elements and style” is advised: https://www.amazon.com/Elements-Style-Programmers-Elegant-Programs/dp/1558512918

+> Example: Habitat ‘where everything resides’ -> Hab -> Habery

+##### Conventions
+{noun}
+Er = object instances that do stuff
+Ery = a class that manage other classes
+Siger(s) = a list of …

 #### REST API

 ACDC has been implemented inside of keripy.
 We have full credential issuance, revocation and streaming support in both the REST API as well as the command line.\